-As one of the largest printers of newspapers in Canada, we provide newspaper publishers with a unique range of print solutions.
+We are one of the largest printers of newspapers in Canada; we provide newspaper publishers with a unique range of print solutions.
 Newspapers are printed in four provinces of Canada.
-We print more than 65 newspapers across Canada, including 14 paid dailies.
+We print more than 125 newspapers across Canada, including 17 paid dailies.
 In the midst of a difficult advertising market, we offer a unique newspaper printing outsourcing model.
 Our innovative solution helps newspaper publishers increase efficiency.
-We print, among others, the Toronto Star, The Waterloo Region Record, The Peterborough Examiner and the Hamilton Spectator newspapers, for Metroland Media Group Ltd., The Globe and Mail newspaper, for The Globe and Mail Inc., and The Gazette, Calgary Herald, the Calgary Sun, The Vancouver Sun, The Province and the National Post newspapers, for Postmedia Network Inc.
+We print, among others, The Toronto Star, The Waterloo Region Record, The Peterborough Examiner, The Hamilton Spectator, The Niagara Falls Review, The St-Catherines Standard and the Welland Tribune newspapers for Metroland Media Group Ltd., The Globe and Mail newspaper, for The Globe and Mail Inc., and The Gazette, The Calgary Herald, The Calgary Sun, The Vancouver Sun, The Province, The Chronicle Herald, The Cape Breton Post, The Guardian and The National Post newspapers, for Postmedia Network Inc.